 The hotel as seen from the main square.
 Note the sandstone ground floor.

-The town hall is flying the German flag in the center.
-The red & white flag symbolizes Franconia and the blue & white flag symbolizes Bavaria.
+The town hall flies the German flag in the center.
+The red & white banner on the left symbolizes Franconia and the blue & white banner symbolizes Bavaria.

 On the lower right corner of the building is a flood gauge.

 The old inscription gives the flood height in 1682.